christophery/pushy/README.md

 #Pushy

-Pushy is an responsive off-canvas navigation menu, using CSS transforms & transitions.
+Pushy is a responsive off-canvas navigation menu using CSS transforms & transitions.

 Feel free to [let me know](http://www.twitter.com/cmyee) if you use Pushy in one of your websites.